 The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
 The practice used traditional X-rays, however they were not completing step wedge tests to ensure the X-ray quality.
 This was discussed during the inspection and assurance given that this test would be completed and recorded.

-We saw some evidence the dentists justified, graded and reported on the radiographs they took however this was not always recorded in the patient's clinical care records.
+We saw some evidence the dentists justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every year following current guidance and legislation.